-This is to certify that dissertation entitled "Legal Aid and Awareness in India: A the degree of LL.M. is an independent and original research work carried out by her.
+This is to certify that dissertation entitled "Legal Aid and Awareness in India: A Critical Study" which is being submitted by Miss Asmita Sharma for the award of the degree of LL.M. is an independent and original research work carried out by her.